jobedev95/devops24/examinations/15/README.md

 I downloaded the service unit files `node_exporter.service` and `node_exporter.socket`, as well as the configuration file `sysconfig.node_exporter` from the provided GitHub link.
 I created three tasks in accordance with the instructions in the README file.

-- The first creates the directory `/var/lib/node_exporter/textfile_collector` in which all Node Exporter metrics are stored.
+- The first creates the directory `/var/lib/node_exporter/textfile_collector`, which is used by Node Exporter to read custom metric files

 - The second copies the `node_exporter.service` and `node_exporter.socket` files into `/etc/systemd/system/`.
 It also notifies a handler called ***Reload systemd***, which reloads systemd to re-scan and load the new unit files.
 The service file defines how the service runs while the socket file defines the socket activation behavior.